numsu/nanocurrency-web-js/README.md

 Toolkit for Nano cryptocurrency client side offline implementations allowing you to build web- and mobile applications using Nano without compromising the user's keys by sending them out of their own device.

 The toolkit supports creating and importing wallets and signing blocks on-device.
 Meaning that the user's keys should never be required to leave the device.
+And much more!

 ## Features

 * Generate wallets with a BIP32 mnemonic phrase
+* Generate wallets with legacy Nano mnemonic phrases
-* BIP39/44 private key derivation
+* BIP32/44 private key derivation
-* Mnemonic is compatible with the Ledger Nano implementation
+* BIP39 Mnemonic is the same one which Ledger uses in their hardware wallets
 * Import wallets with a mnemonic phrase or a seed
 * Import wallets with the legacy Nano hex seed
 * Sign send, receive and change representative blocks with a private key